 The solebars can now be fitted to the chassis.
 Note there is a correct side for the solebars.
-There is extra rivet detail on one side and this should be on the side the vacuum cylinder bracket is.
+There rivet detail should match up with the vees and the vacuum cylinder bracket.
 There are slots and tabs to aid location and the ends go into the channel that is the headstock.
 Fit the solebars at an angle and then straighten locating the slots and tabs at the same time.
 Once in place then the solebar can be soldered in place.
-If you have problems locating the solebar in place then you can gently bend the headstock back to allow the solebar to slot in.
-It is difficult to get the headstocks at 90° though if you do this though and it shouldn't be necessary.
-The accessible fold line on the headstock can now be reinforced with solder if you wish.

-Add the Solebar/Headstock corner plates (16).
+Add the Solebar/Headstock corner plates (6).
 These should be arranged so that the two straight sides go along the outer edge of the headstock and the inside of the Solebar.
 Note that there are two sizes.
 The narrower ones are for Shock absorbing wagons with the larger ones for everything else.

 I have noticed a tendency for the top plate to lift in the centre after the solebars are fitted.
-There is a tab on the W-Iron assembly beneath the vees that butts up against the top plate.
+There is a tab on the axleguard assembly beneath the vees that butts up against the top plate.
 If you solder this tab and the top plate together this will prevent the top plate from lifting.